 Country that banned it: Germany

-Although Germany has a strict reputation, a 2003 ruling has prevented the outright banning of any video game in the country.
-They can have their advertising and in-store displays restricted if the violence is too gruesome though, which often results in more explicit titles simply never being released in the country.
+Although Germany has a strict reputation for rules and censorship, a 2003 ruling has actually prevented the outright banning of any video game in the country since.
+Games can have their advertising and in-store displays restricted if the violence is deemed too gruesome though, which often results in more explicit titles simply never being released in the country.

 Country that banned it: UK

-Although running virtual people over for points is now something of a mythical cliché in modern games, it was very much a part of Carmageddon.
-You could even complete each level by simply crushing each and every inhabitant against your spiked bumper.
+Although running virtual people over for points is now something of a mythical cliché in modern games, it was very much a part of 1997 classic Carmageddon.
+Indeed, you could even complete each level not by racing the other drivers but by simply crushing each and every inhabitant against your spiked bumper.